 Further complicating things is the fact that Cecelia wants Monroe to take her seriously as a writer.
 She has good ideas she tells him even as he brushes her off as a mere inconvenience.
 Plus, as his boss’ daughter, Monroe isn’t interested in taking on any of Cecelia’s work.
 But all that changes when his mentor and boss, Pat Brady (Kelsey Grammer) sidelines the one project that he cannot let go – his wife’s biopic.

-Beyond the tapestry of secrets it weaves, there is, unfortunately, one big misstep that might have ruined it for me moving forward.
-My greatest argument with the series is the 180 change of one of its characters.
-Maybe it’s because I’m a romantic or I crave a hero who, though flawed, is above board morally.
+Beyond the tapestry of secrets it weaves, there is, unfortunately, one big misstep that might ruin it for me moving forward.
+My greatest argument with the series is the 180 change one of its characters undergoes.
+Maybe it’s because I’m a romantic or I crave a hero who, though flawed, still has some morals.
 Is this a dream that will remain unfulfilled given today’s entertainment?
 Probably.
 But a girl can hope.
-The big “reveal” happens in the final minute of the episode and for me, it kind of ruined all the starry-eyed potential I had of this character.
+The big “reveal” happens in the final minute of the episode and for me, it kind of ruins all the starry-eyed potential there is for any ensuring love story.

 The cast is among the best including Collins and Bomer who share an interesting, undeniable chemistry.
 Their relationship is sure to be one of “back and forth.”
 Cecelia’s feelings for him are of a purer nature than what Monroe’s plans for her are.
 But given her optimism and sincere worry for him, I’d like to think she’s someone who can inspire a difference in him.
 Part of the reason I like these two in these roles so well could be because I do like Collins in the films she’s starred in, and Bomer is a favorite from his days on White Collar.
 Costuming is beyond beautiful and really helps put us in the golden age of Hollywood.
 The sets are all about the razzle dazzle of the 20s, and also help in creating that perfect atmosphere.